-Blind - An individual is considered blind for tax purposes if they cannot see better than 20/200 with their best eye using contacts or glasses, or if they have a field of vision which is 20 degrees or less.
+Blind - An individual is considered blind for tax purposes if they cannot see better than 20/200 with their best eye using contacts or glasses, or if they have a field of vision that is 20 degrees or less.

 Business - A continuous and regular activity that has income or profit as its primary purpose.

-Capital Gain - The profit from the sale of investment property (e.g., stocks, real estate, etc.) held for at least one year.
+Capital Gain - The profit received from the sale of investment property (e.g., stocks, real estate, etc.) held for at least one year.

-Casualty Loss - A type of deduction taken for the damage done to property as a result of a natural disaster or other qualifying event.
+Casualty Loss - A type of deduction taken for damage done to property as a result of a natural disaster or other qualifying event.

 Combat Pay - Income earned by members of the U.S. Armed Forces while serving in a federally declared combat zone.
 This type of pay is generally not subject to federal income tax.

 Commission - Compensation received by an employee for services performed.
-Commissions are paid based on a percentage of sales made or a fixed amount per sale.
+Commissions are paid based on either a percentage of sales made or a fixed amount per sale.

 Community Property - A law in certain states which stipulates that any income earned or property acquired by married couples are owned equally by both spouses.